Watch: Ohio Gov. Mike DeWine addresses Supreme Court overturning Roe v. Wade - NewsBreak

 The Latest:

-- Videos Show Massive Crowds At South African Nightclub Where ’22 Teenagers’ Died
+- Videos Show Massive Crowds At South African Tavern Where ’22 Teenagers’ Died

 - Ashanti Shows Off Her Beach Body On Instagram And Gives Us Body Goals